 Five cases (83%) were diagnosed with Plasmodium falciparum.
 One case (17%) was diagnosed with Plasmodium vivax.

 Veterinary Cases

 Veterinary cases are reported by date of onset.
 Only mammalian veterinary cases are included in the graphs.

-No veterinary cases were reported this week.
+One horse with EEEV infection was reported this week in Polk County.